 However, it’s not enough to jam games over and over, always repeating the same patterns.
 You want to have a quality practice.
 How would one do that?
 Well, here are some tips you can use:

 - Play together with a friend.
 Discuss why you’re making certain decisions.

 - Question yourself.
 When you make a decision, think about it.

-- Don’t multitask.
-You’ll make too many mistakes.
+- Don’t multitask, but pay full attention to the match.
+Otherwise, you’ll make too many mistakes.